 You apply for a visa at a German embassy or a German consulate in your home country.
 The website of the German Federal Foreign Office lists all contact details of the embassy or consulate responsible for you.
 It also provides information on applying for a visa and on the documents to be submitted.

-You may apply for your student visa as soon as you have received an admission letter from TH Köln.
-This also applies to exchange students who need a visa.
+To apply in person, you must then present your letter of admission or letter of invitation to TH Köln.
+This also applies to exchange students or guest scholars who need a visa.

 In order to obtain a visa, you must prove that you can manage your studies financially.
-Currently, you have to prove 720 € per month, meaning 8640 € for one year.
+Currently, you have to prove 861 € per month, meaning 10.332 € for one year (as of 09/2020) .
 You can prove it in the form of proof of income from your parents, a security amount in a blocked account, a bank guarantee or a recognised scholarship.
 Ask the German embassy or consulate in your country about the conditions.

 The Blocked Account